Reena Saini Kallat

 circuit boards, speakers, electrical wires and fittings, sound component

-Roger Pietri Fund and Asian Benefactors’ Fund 2018
+Roger Pietri Fund and the Asian Collection Benefactors’ Fund 2018

 Not on display

 © Reena Saini Kallat

 Fearless: contemporary South Asian art, Art Gallery of New South Wales, Sydney, 21 Jul 2018–13 Jan 2019